 All analyses were performed in RStudio (Version 1.3.1093) using R version 4.0.2 (R Core Team, 2020).

-We first checked whether maternal or neonatal GC levels differed between the offspring sexes by performing a t-test, considering unequal variances.
+We first checked whether maternal FCM or neonatal GC levels differed between the offspring sexes by performing a t-test (that considered unequal variances).
+We then explored, for each sex separately, the relationship between neonate hair GCs and maternal FCMs through the use of linear models (see details below).
+After analysing the separate models, we wanted to further investigate whether the slope between neonatal GCs and maternal FCMs were different for the two foetal sexes post hoc.
+We did that by running an additional model, including both sexes (see details below).

-To investigate the relationship between neonate hair GC and maternal FCMs, we ran a linear model for each fawn sex separately.
-In both models, we had the neonate hair GC as the response variable and the maternal FCMs as the explanatory variable.
+To investigate the relationship between neonate hair GCs and maternal FCMs, we ran a linear model for each fawn sex separately.
+In both models, we had the neonate hair GCs as the response variable and the maternal FCMs as the explanatory variable.
 Maternal FCM levels were log-transformed to improve model fit, since these suffered from a slight positive skew.
-Model assumptions were checked with the DHARMa-package (Version 0.4.3(Hartig, 2021)) and were successfully met.
+Model assumptions were checked with the DHARMa-package (Version 0.4.3; Hartig, 2021) and were successfully met (see R-script from https://doi.org/10.5281/zenodo.8355167).
 Statistical inferences were made based on the estimate and the associated 95% Confidence Interval from the models.
-During the preliminary analysis, we included the number of days between the collection of mothers' faeces and the day of fawn birth in our models.
+During the preliminary analysis, we included the number of days between the collection of mothers' faeces and the day of fawn birth as an explanatory variable in our models.
 This was to account for potential variation in FCM levels as a function of gestational day of collection (i.e. mid May vs late May when closer to parturition).
-This additional predictor had no clear effect and made our models worse (higher AIC); we therefore decided not to include it.
+This additional predictor had no clear effect and made our models worse, indicated by a higher AIC in all cases (ΔAICfemales = 1.99, ΔAICmales = 0.54, ΔAICboth = 1.43); we therefore decided not to include it.
 We plotted our results using the ggplot2-package (Wickham, 2016).

 Finally, we decided to run an additional model post-hoc, including both sexes in the same model, to further investigate whether the slopes of our models were different between male and female offspring.
-We ran a linear model with neonate GC as the response variable.
+We ran a linear model with neonate hair GCs as the response variable.
 As explanatory variables, we included maternal FCMs (log transformed), fawn sex and the interaction between both these explanatory variables.

 Results